vinisalazar/BioProv/paper/paper.md

 In [6]: prov.dot.write_pdf("myProject.pdf")
 ```

 ![Provenance graph created by BioProv with the PROV and PyDot libraries.
-This graph represents a Project containing a single
+This graph represents a Project containing two
-sample associated with a bacterial genome.
+samples associated with bacterial genomes.
 The `prodigal` program uses the `assembly` file as input to create the `proteins`
 file.\label{fig:project}](figures/bp_graph.png)

 Lastly, **BioProvDocuments** can be uploaded to [ProvStore](https://openprovenance.org/store/), a web service for storage and visualization